 Cyber Warfare

 Cybersecurity is now operationally critical.
-Resistance groups must assume they are always monitored through cellular metadata, facial recognition, and pattern-of-life analysis.
+Occupation forces constantly monitor resistance groups using cellular metadata, facial recognition, and pattern-of-life analysis.
 To counter this, fighters are turning to encrypted communications platforms, mesh networks that bypass central servers, and digital countermeasures such as signal jamming, spoofing, or infrared masking.
-Even basic tools like power line maps, satellite imagery from open-source providers, and crowd-sourced data can be turned into tactical assets.
+Resistance groups can turn basic tools like power line maps, open-source satellite imagery, and crowd-sourced data into tactical assets.

 Information Warfare

 Narrative warfare has also evolved.
 Modern resistance is no longer limited to leaflets or graffiti.
-Instead, information operations are executed through viral videos, real-time social media updates, and coordinated messaging campaigns that reach both local populations and international audiences.
+Resistance groups execute information operations through viral videos, real-time social media updates, and coordinated messaging campaigns that reach local and international audiences.
 These digital campaigns serve not only to build legitimacy but also to demoralize occupiers and galvanize external political support.
 In many cases, the information domain becomes the first domain of contact, shaping perception before the first bullet is fired.

 3-D Printing